 If you would like to see some current, available properties, give me a call, or fill out the form below the article.

 Even though evictions have gotten tougher since the Covid pandemic, landlord-tenant laws in Oklahoma still favor the property owner versus the tenant.

 If I want to evict a tenant for a lease violation or non-payment of rent, there is a five-day notice period.
 After that, I can file for a court date.
 That is usually a seven-day process.

-Once the landlord or property manager has the court-issued judgment (same day as court), the tenant has 48-hours to vacate or they can be locked out.
+Once the landlord or property manager has the court-issued judgment (same day as a court), the tenant has 48 hours to vacate or they can be locked out.

 I am not aware of neighborhoods in the Oklahoma City metro area that have some type of rent control.